fishcus/KAP-manual/en/introduction/README.md

 * __Extensible Architecture__

 Extensible architecture decouples Kyligence Enterprise with computation framework, data source, and storages.
-Allows flexible choices between alternative technologies like MapReduce and Spark, connects with different data sources and storages.
+Allows flexible choices between alternative technologies like MapReduce and Spark, connects with different data sources and storage.
 Ensures Kyligence Enterprise can evolve with the best of the big data ecosystem.

-* __Non-invasive__
+* __Non-Invasive__

 Kyligence Enterprise can deploy on a single node of cluster, unpack and run.
 All interactions to cluster are via standard Hadoop API, minimizing maintenance impact.